-Matala is located 68km southwest of the city of Heraklion, where the plain of Messara meets Asterousia mountains.
+Matala is located 68km southwest of Heraklion, where the Messara plain meets the mountains of Asterousia.
 This is one of the most popular tourist destinations of Crete and certainly the most famous beach of south Heraklion prefecture.
 It is famous for the carved caves in the rocks and the hippies of the ‘70s.
 It is located close to Phaistos, the second largest palace of the Minoan civilization.
 Matala served as a port of Phaistos, and on the Roman Times, it became a port of Gortys.

-The most famous feature of the area are the many graves of the Roman and the Christian Era, carved in the soft white limestone thousands of years ago in the northwest walls of the bay.
+The most famous feature of the area are the many graves from the Roman and early Christian era, carved in the soft white limestone thousands of years ago in the northwest walls of the bay.
 There are several underwater caves, as well.
 Many of them have rooms, stairs, beds or windows, suggesting that they were once used as residences.
 The hippies of the '60s and '70s found their paradise in these caves, when they visited and stayed in Matala.
 Hippies expressed themselves freely, enjoyed love and creation.
 The hallmark of the hippies was the two fingers of victory, followed by the slogan «Peace Man».
 Around that time there was absolutely nothing in the area, but a small fishing village for the inhabitants of Pitsidia village, so the sense of freedom was unlimited.
-Matala became so popular with hippies that attracted several celebrities such as Joni Mitchell (sang a song for Matala called “Carey”), Bob Dylan, Janis Joplin and Joan Baez.
-However, all that stopped abruptly during the Greek dictatorship (‘70s), when the local Church expelled the "shameful" hippies.
-Then the “children of the flowers” moved to other regions of Crete (Preveli, Plakias, Lendas, Vai), but most of them moved in Ios island, in Cyclades, and continued their happy life.
-Matala were abandoned for a long time and the Archaeology sealed the area with the caves.
-In recent decades, the region has faced a rapid development and does not remind anything of the atmosphere of the past.
+Matala became so popular with hippies that attracted several celebrities such as Joni Mitchell, Bob Dylan, Janis Joplin and Joan Baez.
+However, all that stopped abruptly during the Greek military dictatorship the ‘Chounda’ in the ‘70s, when the local Church expelled the "shameful" hippies.
+Then the “children of the flowers” moved to other regions of Crete (Preveli, Plakias, Lendas, Vai etc), but most of them moved in Ios island, in Cyclades, and continued their happy life there.
+From that point on Matala was abandoned for a long time and then the Archaeology society sealed the area with the caves.
+In recent decades, the area is under a rapid development and does not remind anything of the atmosphere of the past.
 Today you will see thousands of people, enjoying swimming on the beach, surrounded by modern hotels and talking about the lost past times.
-The caves are open to visitors as an archaeological site, but it’s forbidden to stay there overnight.
+The caves are open to visitors with a small admition as an archaeological site, but it is forbidden to stay there and overnight.